Surviving to Thriving: Overcoming Toxic Workplace Culture

 Visit BSI's Experts Corner: Home for insights from BSI’s practice directors and industry experts on digital trust, environmental, health, safety, security, and sustainability.

-A 2022 study conducted by MIT’s Sloan School of Management found that a toxic workplace culture is the number one reason people leave their jobs and is over 10 times more likely to contribute to workforce attrition than compensation.
-What’s more, despite a recent loosening of the historically tight labor market, employees don’t have to settle for a work environment they find to be unethical, unpleasant, or not in line with their core values.
+2022 study conducted by MIT’s Sloan School of Management found that a toxic workplace culture is the number one reason people leave their jobs and is over 10 times more likely to contribute to workforce attrition than compensation.
+What’s more, despite a loosening of the historically tight labor market, employees don’t have to settle for a work environment they find to be unethical, unpleasant, or not in line with their core values.

 Unfortunately, identifying a toxic workplace can be difficult because it is often (but not always) found at the managerial level and can present itself in different ways (e.g., as harassment, bullying, or unethical practices).
 Additionally, hybrid or remote workers can experience harassment via email, during video meetings (or being excluded from meeting invites), calls, and messaging apps.
-A toxic workplace can be one that
+A toxic workplace can be one that:

 • Devalues its employees.